yilingchung/yilingchung.github.io/_pages/about.md

 Hi👋, I am Yi-Ling.

 I am a final year PhD student in [Information and Communication Technologies](https://ict.unitn.it/) at the University of Trento.
 I am also affiliated with the [NLP Research Unit](https://ict.fbk.eu/units/nlp/) at Fondazione Bruno Kessler (FBK) under the supervision of [Marco Guerini](http://www.marcoguerini.eu/).
-My research focuses on hate speech mitigation via data curation and knowledge-grounded counter-narrative generation in a multilingual scenario, employing external knowledge resources and transfer learning.
-Starting from January 2022, I will be working at [The Alan Turing Institute](https://www.turing.ac.uk/) as a research associate, on the topic of online safety!
+My research focuses on hate speech mitigation via data curation and knowledge-grounded counter narrative generation in a multilingual scenario, employing external knowledge resources and transfer learning.
+I join [The Alan Turing Institute](https://www.turing.ac.uk/) as a research associate working on online safety and counter speech!

 Publications
 ------